Expat Groups and Clubs Archives

-Want to expand your social circle when you move to Germany?
+Want to expand your social circle when you move to Spain?
 Make new friends and connections with our directory of expat groups, clubs, and networks:

 Toastmasters International is a non-profit educational organization that teaches public speaking and leadership skills through a worldwide network of clubs.
 There are more than 16,200 clubs in 145 countries, helping people from all backgrounds become more confident communicators and leaders.